Latvia Travel Information

 Latvians are generally reserved, quiet and extremely courteous, and are not comfortable making small talk.
 Good manners dictates that people are not embarrassed or criticised in public.

 Conducting business in Latvia can sometimes be a challenge due to bureaucracy, as well as the lack of English spoken.
 Business tends to be formal, with a clear-cut hierarchy, and titles are usually used.
 Punctuality, directness and organisation are all important.
 Suits and ties are the norm and when in doubt, dress conservatively.
 Women might encounter some sexism and roles should be clarified to avoid confusion.
 Business hours are usually from 9am to 6pm, Monday to Friday.

 The international dialling code for Latvia is +371.
-The outgoing code is 00 followed by the relevant country code (e.g. 0027 for South Africa).
-City/area codes are in use; there are three for Riga: (0)3, (0)28 and (0)29.
+The outgoing code is 00 followed by the relevant country code (e.g. 0044 for the UK).
+City/area codes are in use; there are three for Riga.
 International Direct Dialling is available from all public and hotel phones.
-Public phones use phone-cards, which can be bought from numerous shops and kiosks.
-For local operator assistance dial 116, and for international operator assistance dial 115.
+Public phones use phone cards, which can be bought from numerous shops and kiosks.
+For local operator assistance dial 116.
 The two local GSM mobile phone operators use GSM 900 and GSM 1800 networks.
-Riga has an increasing number of Internet cafes.

 Become our Latvia Travel Expert